App-vNext/Polly/README.md

       );
 ```

-Timeout policies throw `TimeoutRejectedException` when timeout occurs.
+Timeout policies throw `TimeoutRejectedException` when a timeout occurs.

-For more detail see: [Timeout policy documentation](https://github.com/App-vNext/Polly/wiki/Timeout) on wiki.
+For more detail see [Timeout policy documentation](https://github.com/App-vNext/Polly/wiki/Timeout) in the wiki.

 #### Pessimistic timeout